James Lord Pierpont: Other compositions

 Bob Dylan based his song "Nettie Moore" on the Modern Times (2006) album on "Gentle Nettie Moore".
 The structure of the chorus and the first two lines ("Oh, I miss you Nettie Moore / And my happiness is o'er") of Bob Dylan's "Nettie Moore" are the same as those of "The Little White Cottage, or Gentle Nettie Moore", the ballad published in 1857 in Boston, by Marshall S. Pike (poetry), G.S.P. (melody) and James S. Pierpont (chorus and piano accompaniment).
 The 1857 song is about a man pining for a girl, Nettie Moore, bought into servitude by a Louisiana trader, who "gave to Master money", shackled her with chains, and took her away from the little white cottage "to work her life away".

 The Sons of the Pioneers with Roy Rogers recorded "Gentle Nettie Moore" in August 1934 for Standard Radio in Los Angeles and released it as a 33 RPM radio disc, EE Master 1720.
 The recording was reissued on the CD no. 4 of the 5 CD set Songs Of The Prairies: The Standard Transcriptions – Part 1: 1934-1935 on Bear Family Records, BCD 15710 EI, 1998, Germany.
 The songwriting credit on this collection is listed as: "Gentle Nettie Moore" (Marshall S. Pike/James Pierpont).
+The song also appears on the 1982 collection The Sons Of The Pioneers: Songs Of The Hills and Plains on American Folk Music Archive and Research Center.

+Judy Martin and Her Mountain Rangers also recorded the song which appears on the album Vol. 2.
+Also featuring Red Foley on B.A.C.M. in 2008.